HazyResearch/meerkat/CONTRIBUTING.md

-# Contributing to Mosaic
+# Contributing to Meerkat

 We welcome contributions of all kinds: code, documentation, feedback and support.
-If you use Mosaic in your work (blogs posts, research, company) and find it useful, spread the word!
+If you use Meerkat in your work (blogs posts, research, company) and find it useful, spread the word!

 This contribution borrows from and is heavily inspired by [Huggingface transformers](https://github.com/huggingface/transformers).